redlover0/Chicago-Soundscape-Analyzer/README.md

 As part of my second term in the Google Code Next Engineering Practicum, our cohort, guided by Coach Asim, embarked on a mission to develop an Interactive Web Application.
 This initiative was designed to sharpen our **autodidactic learning skills** and master **PERN stack web development**.

-### use case
+### use cases:

 *   **Analyze Chicago's Soundscape:** Explore noise levels, population, and demographics in 77 communities.
-*   **Investigate Auditory Enviorment:** Questions :
+*   **Investigate Auditory Enviorment:** Questions Answered:
-    *   Are demographics & noise levels correlated in Chicago?
+    *   Does demographics & population impact noise levels in Chicago?
     *   Is the noise level in my community healthy?
-    *   What's a healthy noise level for a community?
+    *   What does a Safe Noise Level look & Soundlike in my community?
 *   **Social Good:** Aims to address Noise-Induced Hearing Loss (NIHL).
   *Preventing 20% of NIHL could yield $123B+ in economic gain.*